 Not only is motorcycle accident brain injury one of the most common injuries suffered in motorcycle accidents, but it is also the leading cause of fatalities in bike crashes in California.
-Brain injuries are also one of the most serious and most costly injury types in non-fatal motorcycle accidents.
-In fact, brain injuries are so common in automobile crashes that stats show these types of accident account for 28% of all brain injuries nationwide.
+Brain injuries are also one of the most serious and most costly injury types in non-fatal motorcycle crashes.
+In fact, brain injuries are so common in automobile crashes that stats show these types of accidents account for 28% of all brain injuries nationwide.
 And, unfortunately, motorcyclists are more likely to suffer brain injury than an automobile operator, even if they are wearing a helmet.

 While many of us picture severe head wounds when we hear the term Traumatic Brain Injury, this category of injury includes multiple types of brain trauma including minor concussions.
 It’s important to understand that Traumatic Brain Injury (or TBI) is a wide-ranging term that encompasses multiple types of injury, multiple levels of severity, and multiple treatment options.

 Technically speaking, TBI is simply any sort of traumatic injury that affects the brain.
 This can include anything from a mild concussion to a penetrative injury that opens the skull.
 There are two major types of TBI:

 - Closed-head injuries — in which the skin and/or skull are intact but injuries to the brain and surrounding soft tissue cause potentially life-threatening effects.